telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-office2016-theme.md

 The official R3 2016 release of UI for WPF includes a brand new __Office2016__ theme.

->important The Office2016 theme can only be applied using [Implicit Styles]({%slug styling-apperance-implicit-styles-overview%}).
-For this purpose you need to add NoXaml binaries to your application.

 The following topic explains the specifics of the theme's palette and features.

 * [Default theme colors](#default-theme-colors)